-When I was a sophomore in college, I started seeing a counselor re: my daddy issues.
-Up until that first appointment, I had been making it a point to only get involved with guys who made it easy for me to control the situation — so that they wouldn't up and leave me the way my dad left my mom and I when they got divorced.
+When I was a sophomore in college, I started seeing a counselor (re: my daddy issues).
+Up until that first appointment, I'd been making it a point to only get involved with guys who made it easy for me to control the situation, so that they wouldn't leave me the way my dad left my mom and I when they got divorced.

 A group of scientists at the National Institute for Health and Welfare at Finland's University of Helsinki conducted a 16-year study of 1,471 people, checking in with them at ages 16 and 32, and found that children with divorced parents were more likely to get separated or divorced, while young women whose parents had divorced were less likely to have been married.
-1 In 4 Kids In Divorce Becomes Parental Pawn

 The study also reported that divorce had a major effect on the relationship young women have with their mothers.
 Typically, the divorce undermined that relationship, but if a young woman and her mother were able to maintain a positive relationship despite the circumstances, this resulted in better self-esteem and "satisfaction with social support in young adulthood, which contributed to better intimate relationships."

-Robert Hughes, Jr., who covered this study for The Huffington Post, writes that: "The mere finding that these children may be more at-risk of difficulties should no longer occupy so much of our attention.
-The important work is understanding the factors within relationships and family process that contribute to these outcomes and identifying opportunities to buffer the negative effects while building on the positive factors."
-I couldn't agree more.
+Robert Hughes, Jr., who covered this study for The Huffington Post, writes, "The mere finding that these children may be more at-risk of difficulties should no longer occupy so much of our attention.
+The important work is understanding the factors within relationships and family process that contribute to these outcomes, and identifying opportunities to buffer the negative effects while building on the positive factors."